yclobb/Calculate/README.md

 Music pauses with the game (`P`) and stops/resumes with mute.
 If no audio device is available, the game runs silently.
 Press `M` to mute/unmute everything.

+## To do
+- **Add empty block as rock to separate the row to make game more difficult